LatinScribe/CSC309-Scriptorium/README.md

 - We recommend running this in WSL (Linux) with docker preconfigured for WSL: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers.
 - IF you receive errors when running startup.sh or run.sh, try using "sed -i -e 's/\r$//' startup.sh" as windows uses CR and LF as line encoding when saving file which is not compatible with linux.
 - Try running npm rebuild and npm install in the console.

+## Deploying this project as a production build:
+Simply put, you deploy this project as you would any other project.
+However, we suggest (thought not required) that you run the startup.sh file first before using 'npm run build' and 'npm start' to ensure the database is pre-populated with a starter admin user and the nesscary docker images are prepped as well!